serenaives/comp0034-cw1-i-serenaives/visualisation design/visualisation_design.md

 ## Target Audience
 The target audience is GCSE Maths students aged 15-16.
-This application is intended to complement the Statistics component of GCSE Maths, which specifies the following learning objectives (Department for Education, 2016):
+This application is intended to complement the Statistics component of GCSE Maths, which specifies the following learning objectives (Department for Education, 2016, p.
+11-12):
 1. Interpret tables, charts and diagrams and know their appropriate use, including:
    1. frequency tables, bar charts and pie charts for categorical data,
    2. vertical line charts for ungrouped discrete numerical data